island-is/island.is/handbook/repository/system-e2e.md

 ## 🧰 Using fixtures

 Fixtures are objects to use instead of real data when mocking something.
 You can use a fixture user to standardize between test cases in a spec.
 You can also define fixtures for static responses to use in `page.route` for more control over how you want the server to respond.
+Full docs at [Playwright.dev](https://playwright.dev/docs/test-fixtures).

-Fixtures are located in `src/fixtures/<your-app>/<object-type>.json`.
+Fixtures are located in `src/fixtures/<your-app>.ts`.
 Currently, fixtures and `page.route`s are only relevant in the front-end app.
-Getting the back-end to use specific fixtures is a Work in Progress.
+Getting the back-end to use specific fixtures is a Work in Progress (see [PR](https://github.com/island-is/island.is/pull/8862)).

-Fixtures can be any JSON object (in `.json` files) or a typed TypeScript object (in `.ts` files).
-If writing a typed object, place new types in `lib/types.ts`.
+Fixtures can be any JSON object (in `.json` files) or – preferably – a typed TypeScript object (in `.ts` files).

 ## ☕ Mocking server-responses